-Arguably the most scenic—and coveted—long dayhike or trail run in America, crossing the Grand Canyon from rim to rim takes you on a top-to-bottom-to-top tour of one of Earth’s most awe-inspiring and unfathomable landscapes.
-Besides being stunningly pretty just about every step of the way, it’s also a huge outing that involves—by its shortest route—21 trail miles and over 10,500 feet of cumulative elevation gain and loss.
+Probably the most scenic—and coveted—long dayhike or trail run in America, crossing the Grand Canyon from rim to rim takes you on a top-to-bottom-to-top tour of one of Earth’s most awe-inspiring and unfathomable landscapes.
+Besides being stunningly gorgeous just about every step of the way, an r2r is also a huge outing that involves—by its shortest route—21 trail miles and over 10,500 feet of cumulative elevation gain and loss.

 Purchase this e-guide NOW to begin planning your unforgettable rim-to-rim dayhike or trail run across the Grand Canyon!

 Looking for a magnificent, first backpacking trip in Yosemite that hits all the famous highlights and is beginner-friendly?
 This 37.2-mile loop from Yosemite Valley in the core of the park is the one for you.

 I felt dubious when a backcountry ranger who’s hiked every mile of trail in the Grand Canyon told me this is the park’s best backpacking trip.
 After all, there isn’t a mediocre hike in the canyon.
 Then I backpacked this route and found out he was right.